dikortis/LetsTalkETC/Episodes/Episode_12.md

-does not mean that the auxiliary chains of the fork it would only be if someone were to actively attack them along with their attack on Bitcoin um so Bitcoin fourth doesn't mean that our other channel fork but it doesn't mean that on jewelry chain may forecast that burn
+does not mean that the auxiliary chains of the fork it would only be if someone were to actively attack them along with their attack on Bitcoin so Bitcoin fourth doesn't mean that our other channel fork but it doesn't mean that on jewelry chain may forecast that burn